dappforce/subsocial-docs/docs/basics/tokenomics/Parachain-vs-parathread.md

 > A chain developed with Substrate can at different points in its lifetime assume one of three
 states: an independent chain with a secured bridge, a parachain, or a parathread. ([source](https://wiki.polkadot.network/docs/ru/learn-parathreads))

-Subsocial has acquired one of Kusama's parachain slots, in addition to operating a standalone chain.
+Subsocial has acquired one of Kusama's parachain slots.
-Users will be able to lock tokens on the parachain in order to earn free transactions on the standalone chain, but the exact mechanism for this is still in development.

-There are currently no plans for a Polkadot parachain, but the option is still available for the future.
+There are currently no plans for a Polkadot parachain, as it may not be possible technically to move in the near future, but we are thinking about it down the road.

 Should Subsocial fail to secure a parachain slot in the future, that chain will transition to a parathread.